 No. Whereas the business sectors are focusing on developing business sector-specific products and solutions, the Innovation Center is focused on promoting innovation between business sectors and beyond our current scope.
 The two complement each other perfectly – only by combining these two approaches can we grow successfully over the long term.

-Merck KGaA, Darmstadt, Germany is the world’s oldest pharmaceutical and chemical company.
+Merck KGaA, Darmstadt, Germany is a leading science and technology company, as well as the world’s oldest pharmaceutical and chemical company.
+In fact, this year we are celebrating our 350 anniversary!
 Since 1668 our name has stood for innovation, business success and responsible entrepreneurship.
 With different ventures and programs, we promote in-house and external innovation skills.
-With the Accelerator, we aim to strengthen the entrepreneurial culture both within and outside the company in order to explore interesting technologies and trends, find potential collaboration opportunities, promote and connect talents and entrepreneurs as well as to realise innovative solutions.
+With the Accelerator, we aim to strengthen the entrepreneurial culture both within and outside the company in order to explore interesting technologies and trends, find potential collaboration opportunities, promote and connect talents and entrepreneurs as well as to realize innovative solutions.

-The Accelerator offers access to the Innovation Center infrastructure and allows you to connect with our internal and external network.
-Here you can benefit from the experience of our mentors and gain valuable working experience while cooperating with our internal Innovation Projects.
+The Accelerator offers access to the Innovation Center infrastructure and allows you to connect with our internal and external network, offering you the possibility to find the right partner to make your first deals and collaborations with.
+Here you can benefit from the vast experience of our mentors and gain valuable working expertise while cooperating with Merck KGaA, Darmstadt, Germany, internal innovation projects.
 Besides workspaces, your team receives financial support of up to € 50,000.
+The Accelerator will mean a before and after to your startup.

 No, however we do have two types of agreements that we enter into with the startup teams:

-On Graduation Day we celebrate the official completion of the program.
-The concepts and progress are presented to the top management of Merck KGaA, Darmstadt, Germany as well as potential investors.
+On the Startup Day we celebrate the official completion of the program.
+The concepts and progress are presented to the top management of our Group as well as potential investors.
 Of course, our coaches will also be available to the founders after these three months.
 In addition, further cooperation or follow-up financing will also be possible.
-At the end of the three-month period, all participants become part of the alumni community and are invited to regular meet-ups such as the Innovators Club, the Gründerstammtisch or the Innovation Summit in Dubai.
-They will also be able to participate as a mentor in all upcoming Hackathons.
-Currently we are planning to set up satellites outside Germany and Kenya to bring our Accelerator program to other places, as well as considering to use the Medspace in Accra for the incubation phase.
+At the end of the three-month period, all participants become part of the alumni community and are invited to regular meet-ups such as the Innovators Club.
+They will also be able to participate as a mentor in all upcoming Hackathons, experts for new innovation fields or speakers for different innovation events.
+Since June 2018, we are member of the biggest Accelerator network GAN, which allows our alumni teams to interact with more than 90 Accelerator programs across the globe.

 Do you like challenges?
 Would you like to have a better understanding of some of the projects that our employees work on?
 Are you interested in spending a day with other students and our employees, collaboratively “hacking” solutions to interesting real-world problems?
 Then the Hackathon is for you!